I’m originally from the United States. Since I moved to El Salvador in 2018, I have observed a lot of key differences to that of the USA.

 There is expensive places to stay at the beach and there are low-cost places to stay at the beach.
 Hostels are readily available.
 Hotels and resorts are available.
 Sometimes families will rent an entire house for just the weekend.

-There are similarities to developed countries, but many big differences.
+There are similarities to developed countries and many big differences too.

 Most people from developed countries wouldn’t be comfortable to live in Central America.
 I can say this confidently.
 Sure, it sounds like a dream in many ways.
 And it’s true that the beaches are beautiful and the food is delicious.
 But the dream fades when real life hits.
 Families operate differently here.
 Life is more difficult here.
 Even for those that have money, it’s a challenge to get through traffic, buy things (many things cannot be purchased due to shortages), dealing with government is difficult, ensuring safety is a challenge.